zack-test-org/git-xargs/multi-repo-script-runner/README.md

   -t, --pull-request-title string         The title to add to the pull requests that will be opened by this run (default "Multi Repo Updater Programmatic PR")
   -s, --scripts strings                   The scripts to run against the selected repos.
 These scripts must exist in the ./scripts directory and be executable.
 ```
+## Run the tool without building the binary

+Alternatively, you can run the tool directly without building the binary, like so:

+`./go run main.go --commit-message "Add MIT License" --pull-request-title "Add MIT License" --pull-request-description "These changes add an MIT license file to repo, including the correct year and Gruntwork, Inc as the full name" --scripts="./scripts/add-license.sh" --allowed-repos-filepath data/zack-test-repos.txt`

+This is especially helpful if you are developing against the tool and want to quickly verify your changes.

-## Selecting scripts to run against targeted repos
+## Selecting scripts to run, and a note on paths
-Use the `--scripts=one-script.sh,two-script.sh,red-script.sh,blue-script.sh` flag (shorthand is `-s="<script1>,<script2>"`) to select the scripts to run against each of the selected repos.
-Note that you may optionally omit the final `.sh` for any given script.
-For your script to run correctly, it must be placed in the `./scripts` folder within this repo, it must include the preferred bash shebang: `#!/usr/bin/env bash` and it must at least be executable by your user.
+Use the `--scripts=one-script.sh,two-script.sh,red-script.sh,blue-script.rb` flag (shorthand is `-s="<script1>,<script2>"`) to select the scripts to run against each of the selected repos.
+Note that, because the tool supports bash scripts, ruby scripts, python scripts, etc, you must include the full filename for any given script, including its file extension.

+Scripts may be placed anywhere on your system, and the tool will accept relative and absolute paths to scripts, and they can be intermixed in a single command.
+For example, you may choose to version some scripts in the `./scripts` directory of this tool so that everyone has access to them, in which case you can pass `-s="./scripts/versioned-script.rb, /tmp/some-other-script.sh, /home/zachary/Code/project/script.py"` all in the same run.

 ## Selecting repos to run your scripts against
 There are two options for selecting repos to run your scripts against:
 1. Pass the `--github-org` option followed by the name of the Github org to look up repos for. e.g., `--github-org gruntwork-io`.
 This will page through ALL the repos in the selected organization, running your selected scripts on EACH of them
 1. If you need more control over which repos to execute your scripts against, you can define a flat file of the exact repos to select and pass the `--allowed-repos-filepath` flag (`-a`) like so: `-a data/zack-test-repos.txt`
 	1. The flatfile must be formatted with one repo per line in the following format `gruntwork-io/cloud-nuke`
 	1. Trailing commas are options, and preceding or trailing space is irrelevant, as are single and double quotes

 ## Handling prerequisites and third party binaries

 It is currently assumed that bash script authors will be responsible for checking for prequisites within their own scripts.
 If you are adding a new bash script to accomplish some new task across repos, consider using the [Gruntwork bash-commons assert_is_installed pattern](https://github.com/gruntwork-io/bash-commons/blob/3cb3c7160fb72b7411af184300bf077caede37e4/modules/bash-commons/src/assert.sh#L15) to ensure the operator has any required binaries installed.

 That said, this CLI does have a method of requiring binaries to be installed and in the system PATH at runtime.
 You may also patch [that system to add a new Dependency, following the established pattern.](https://github.com/gruntwork-io/prototypes/pull/96/files#diff-4ff8ecb1e2d8ab5644a567ac1553dcbc41302b96949d488a189fa0e927276e97R71-R83)

 ## Examples

 ### Add a new license file to every repo defined in a flatfile

 Note that the actual logic is implemented in `./scripts/add-license.sh`

 `./multi-repo-script-runner --commit-message "Add MIT License" --pull-request-title "Add MIT License" --pull-request-description "These changes add an MIT license file to repo, including the correct year and Gruntwork, Inc as the full name" --scripts="add-license" --allowed-repos-filepath data/zack-test-repos.txt`

 # Background

 This tool is an offshoot of the context upgrader CLI that was implemented in [IAC-1616](https://gruntwork.atlassian.net/browse/IAC-1616).
 However, this iteration is far more flexible and powerful because it allows you to implement any logic you want via bash scripts, and then handle the mass updates for you by executing your scripts and handling any resultant git tasks for you.
 We've also discussed this tool as a form of [xargs for git](https://www.notion.so/gruntwork/An-xargs-for-updating-multiple-Git-repos-f3abbf4b1c2b4dd597cd122c50c10c82#2dd15aa30caf48388d47a120b3720757).